rooklift/nibbler/README.md

 # Installation - the simple way

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.
-There are also mac builds made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) thought I would suggest to use the `build_mac.sh` script to have the most up to date version.

 # Installation - the hard way